mia-podgorski/Ant-Trap/proposal.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

 No matter what I will create a game loop and have functioning window.
 I will have a working and playable snake like game.
-The score will be displayed and the ant will move accroding to the user.

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

-I think I can put the simpliest form of this game together with only on level.
+I think I can put the simpliest form of this game together with only one level.
 It will have all of the acrcade like features.

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?